department-of-veterans-affairs/vagov-content/pages/pension/eligibility.md

 If you’re a surviving spouse or a child of a deceased Veteran with wartime service, please check our Survivors Pension page to see if you qualify for pension benefits. <br>
 [Learn more about the Survivors Pension program](/pension/survivors-pension/).

+### How do I know if I served under an eligible wartime period?
+We recognize the following wartime periods to determine eligibility for pension benefits:

+- Mexican Border period (May 9, 1916 to April 5, 1917 for Veterans who served in Mexico, on its borders, or adjacent waters)
+- World War I (April 6, 1917 to November 11, 1918)
+- World War II (December 7, 1941 to December 31, 1946)
+- Korean conflict (June 27, 1950 to January 31, 1955)
+- Vietnam War era (February 28, 1961 to May 7, 1975 for Veterans who served in the Republic of Vietnam during that period.
+August 5, 1964 to May 7, 1975 for Veterans who served outside of the Republic of Vietnam.)
+- Gulf War (August 2, 1990 through a future date to be set by law or presidential proclamation)

 <br>

 ### What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?